znck/znck.dev/src/blog/articles/2019-shipping-web-components-with-vue/readme.md

 <figcaption>Example code to consume the above exported web component</figcaption>
 </figure>

-> __NOTE:__
+> **NOTE:**
 >
 > The web components exported by Vue CLI or RollupPluginVue would require Vue as a dependency.
-> If you are planning to use the above built web component in a React or Angular application, you have to ship Vue runtime too.
+> If you are planning to use the above-built web component in a React or Angular application, you have to ship Vue runtime too.